lazyhummingbird/justicekitchen/README.md

 ## License and Credits
 This work is released under the GNU General Public License v2.0.
-Addendum: uses or derivatives of this code base must be used in support of Black communities.
-That's what we made it for.
+Addendum: uses or derivatives of this code base must be used in support of BIPOC or AAPI communities.
 If in doubt, ask at [@coreyaustinhere](https://twitter.com/coreyaustinhere).

 Original Dallas restaurant data provided by Rosin Saez, Dalila Thomas, Abby Blasingame, and Scott Luther.
 Strategy by Helina Seyoum, Trey Green, Trent Walters, and Chris Ferrel.
 Code by Corey Austin.